primesearch/LLR/llr64/Debug/Readme.txt

   code is no more available.
 This affects only the Gaussian-Mersenne norm and Wagstaff tests, for which the prefactoring must be done using a 32bit program.

-  This version uses the last release version (28.5) of George Woltman's Gwnum library, to do fast multiplications and squarings of large integers modulo N.
+  This version uses the last release version (28.8) of George Woltman's Gwnum library, to do fast multiplications and squarings of large integers modulo N.
+  A bug has been fixed in 28.6 version, and a related new issue in 28.7 :
+  They affected only tests on a CPU which supports AVX code, and, indeed, if this feature was activated.
+This bug existed in gwnum versions 27.1 and higher, and so, in LLR from version 3.8.9.
+The AVX bug seems to be really fixed in this version;

   The main advantage of this gwnum version is better performances on 64bit machines ; also, several internal bugs in V26 have been corrected.